dario-j-c/mvp_tile_server/README.md

 # Usage

-To setup the simple servet to serve the files, the following mus tbe run:
+To setup the simple servet to serve the files, the following must be run:

 ```bash
 python3 main.py [path to tiles] -p [port to use] -b [address to bind]